 Further plans include replacing all exterior high pressure sodium lighting fixtures with LED lights.

-The project will exceed the City of Burnaby's sustainability requirements and will meet Grosvenor's global carbon ambition through efficient envelope design, low carbon systems and renewable energy.
+The project will exceed the City of Burnaby's sustainability requirements and will align with Grosvenor's 2030 Commitment to achieve net zero operational carbon through efficient envelope design, low carbon systems, 98% renewable energy in all homes, and some use of high-quality carbon credits to offset residual operation carbon emissions that cannot be eliminated through direct reduction measures.

 Brentwood Block is one of the first projects of this scale to be entirely pedestrian, with all vehicles accessing the underground parking from the site's periphery.

-In keeping with our commitment to achieve a 42% reduction of scope 3 emissions by 2030, this 280 unit residential project’s innovative post-and-beam mass timber structure has the potential to achieve a substantial reduction in the project’s overall embodied carbon footprint.
+In keeping with our commitment to achieve a 42% reduction of overall emissions from a 2021 baseline by 2030, this 272-unit residential project could be the region's first residential mass timber project.
+The cross-laminated timber (CLT) portions of the superstructure will achieve a substantial reduction in the project’s overall embodied carbon footprint compared to other construction types.

 3300 Whitehaven will include 100% electric appliances in each home and a 0.15-acre public park.